vcai01/to_buy_or_not_to_buy_classification/README.md

 The purpose of this analysis project is to combine my understanding of online shopping in the retail industry with my knowledge in data analytics, to demonstrate the analytical techniques I have learned from the MicroMasters Program in Analytics offered by Georgia Institute of Technology.

 The Online Shoppers Purchasing Intention Dataset from  <a href="https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset#">the UCI Machine Learning Repository</a>, has 12,330 data points and consists of both numerical and categorical attributes.
-The models I used here include logistical regression, support vector machines, k-nearest-neighbour, which helped to detect online shoppers purchasing patterns and forcast their intention.
+The models I used here include logistic regression, support vector machines, k-nearest-neighbour, which helped to detect online shoppers purchasing patterns and forcast their intention.
 The outline of the analysis is as follows:

 - Conduct exploratory analysis;
 - Develop research questions about the data;